rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

-After the death of Joshua, the people of Israel inquired of the Lord, Who shall go up first for us against the Canaanites, to fight against them? ^0101
+After the death of Joshua, the people of Israel inquired of the LORD, Who shall go up first for us against the Canaanites, to fight against them? ^0101

-The Lord said, Judah shall go up; behold, I have given the land into his hand. ^0102
+The LORD said, Judah shall go up; behold, I have given the land into his hand. ^0102

 And Judah said to Simeon his brother, Come up with me into the territory allotted to me, that we may fight against the Canaanites.
 And I likewise will go with you into the territory allotted to you.
 So Simeon went with him. ^0103

-Then Judah went up and the Lord gave the Canaanites and the Perizzites into their hand, and they defeated 10,000 of them at Bezek. ^0104
+Then Judah went up and the LORD gave the Canaanites and the Perizzites into their hand, and they defeated 10,000 of them at Bezek. ^0104

 They found Adoni-bezek at Bezek and fought against him and defeated the Canaanites and the Perizzites. ^0105